Confidentiality Notice

 Financial Impact: $6.5M to enterprise value

-Lessons Learned: The ERP implementation ran 50% over budget.
-Cultural resistance created "shadow inventory" at job sites.
+ERP implementation ran 50% over budget.
+Cultural resistance created 'shadow inventory' at job sites.

 Launch High-Margin Service Division